+See Rendezvous Chat Features.

-- 1. select Rendezvous Session from the Shot Menu, then select Create Rendezvous Session. - 2.
-In the Creating Session window, optionally select Enable chat for session and/or Share chat history, then click Create Session. - 3.
-In the Created Session window click the Click to Copy button to copy the Rendezvous URL to the clipboard.
-Send this URL to the participants that you want to invite to the broadcast. - 4.
-Click OK when finished.
+- 3. In the Created Session window click the Click to Copy button to copy the Rendezvous URL to the clipboard.
+Send this URL to the guests that you want to invite to the broadcast. - 4.
+When finished, click OK.